zogzog/cubicweb/doc/book/en/tutorials/base/create-cube.rst

 ------------------------

-Each entity defined in a model is associated with default views allowing different rendering of the data.
+Each entity defined in a model is associated with default views allowing different renderings of the data.
 You can redefine each of them according to your needs and preferences.
 So let's see how the views are defined.